-3.2 The Characteristics of a Recording Point include:

-(a) its location (identifying a station, depot, siding or junction etc) represented by a STANOX;

-- (b) the category applicable to the Recording Point for the purposes of Appendix A of this document; - (c) the technology employed to make Recordings at the Recording Point; and - (d) the associated berth steps and Berthing Offsets. - 3.3 A Recording Point can either be (in increasing order of contractual importance): - (a) Timing Point used to identify real-time train location and provide better performance information; - (b) Delay Reporting Point (DRP) either a station or junction against which loss of time is identified for the creation of delays; and - (c) Monitoring Point (CMP) a key station for monitoring train service Lateness to customers.
+- 3.2 The Characteristics of a Recording Point include: - (a) its location (identifying a station, depot, siding or junction etc) represented by a STANOX; - (b) the data completeness standard for category applicable to the Recording Point for the purposes of as defined in Section 4Appendix A of this document; - (c) the technology employed to make Recordings at the Recording Point; and - (d) the associated berth steps and Berthing Offsets (agreed by Industry parties following procedures set out within this document and, for monitoring Points and Delay Reporting Points recorded in the Margin Book); - 3.3 A Recording Point can either be (in increasing order of contractual importance): - (a) Timing Point (TP) used to identify real-time train location and provide better -performance information; - (a)(b) Station Timing Point (STP) station locations utilised for recording train lateness for Industry Reporting purposes but not recording or generating time loss. - (b)(c) Delay Reporting Point (DRP) either a station or junction against which loss of time is identified for the creation of delays; and - (c)(d) Monitoring Point (CMP) a key station for monitoring train service Lateness to customers.
 It should ideally also act as a Delay Reporting Point